linvinus/AltYo/README.md

 AltYo
 =====

-AltYo - drop-down terminal emulator, written in vala, depends only on libvte and gtk3.
+AltYo - drop-down terminal emulator, written in Vala, depends only on libvte and gtk3.

 Main program advantages.
 ------------------------
-* Design of altyo allow open unlimited tab count, even with long terminal title.
+* The design of altyo allows to open an unlimited tab count, even with long terminal titles.
-     if tabs  not fit in the row, they move to a new line.
+     if tabs do not fit in one row, they will move to a new line.
 * Drag and drop tabs.
-* Tabs does not stand out from the terminal.(solid view)
+* Tabs do not stand out from the terminal. (solid view)
 * Title of the tabs fully customisable.
-     You can highlight parts of the terminal header by color (for example, highlight username and hostname)
+     Highlight parts of the terminal header by color (for example, highlight username and hostname)
-     You can adjust the header of the terminal, using regular expressions(for example cut unnecessary parts).
+     Adjust the header of the terminal, using regular expressions(for example cut unnecessary parts).
 * Autostart with desktop session.
-* Autostart programs,for example, start mocp and mutt in new tabs by default.
+* Autostarts programs in new tabs ,for example start mocp and mutt, by default.
-* Program will warn you if you try to close the terminal with an important program(ssh,wget pattern is customizable), even if program runned in the background.
+* Alert popup shows when you the terminal will be closed with an important program (ssh, wget pattern is customizable), even if executed in the background.
-* Delayed "Close tab", you have 10 seconds before tab will actually closed, so if you change your mind, press `<Ctrl><Shift>R` to restore tab, also you may restore tab from terminal popup menu.
+* Delayed "Close tab", 10 seconds before tab will actually be closed.
+If necessary, `<Ctrl><Shift>R` can be pressed to restore the closed tab, tabs can also be restored from the terminal popup menu.
-* You may "Lock" important tab, program will ask you to confirm close tab. ("Lock tab" is available from context menu on tab button)
+* Important tabs can be 'Locked', the program will then ask to confirm tab closing. ("Lock tab" is in from the context menu on tab button)
 * All options can be configured via graphical settings dialog.
-* Program will warn you if you setup incorrect setting value, if settings is absent in config file, program will use default value.
+* The program will warn the user when incorrect values are filled in the configuration, if settings are absent in config file, the program will use the default values.
-* Hotkey for ~~the first 20~~ unlimited tabs (double press of `alt+5` will switch to 15 tab, triple press will switch to 25 tab and so on)
+* Hotkey for ~~the first 20~~ unlimited tabs (double press of `alt+5` will switch to the 15th tab, triple press will switch to the 25th tab and so on)
-* You may use css to styling program (thanks to gtk3)
+* You may use css to style the program (thanks to gtk3)
 * Multi monitor support.
-  * You can setup, on which monitor start by default.
+  * The monitor in which altYo is started by default can be configured.
   * Individual window size and position for each monitor.
-  * Program have mode "Follow the mouse", in this mode, after hiding, window will shown on same monitor with mouse pointer.
+  * Program contains "Follow the mouse" mode, after hiding, window will shown on the monitor with mouse pointer.
 * Tiling window manager support (usual window).
      Use `--standalone` command line option to run in tiling window manager,
      For any other window managers, altyo will operate as usual terminal emulator (like xterm).
 * Multiple instances.
 You may run several instances of alto in same time.
-  To do that you should setup unique id for each instance and use separate configuration file.
+  In order to do that, an unique id and configuration file for each instance should be setup.
   For example:
   `altyo --id=org.gtk.altyo_left_monitor -c ~/.config/altyo/config_left_monitor.ini`
   `altyo --id=org.gtk.altyo_right_monitor -c ~/.config/altyo/config_right_monitor.ini`
-  now you may control each instance individually
+  now each instance can be controlled individually
   `altyo --id=org.gtk.altyo_left_monitor -e "htop"`
   `altyo --id=org.gtk.altyo_right_monitor -e "mc"`
-  If you don't want invent unique id, you may use `--id=none`, but in that case you will have no possibility to control instances from command line.
+  The id can be omitted: `--id=none` may be used, but in that case there will be no possibility to control instances from the command line.

 [![Main window](http://storage6.static.itmages.ru/i/13/0406/s_1365230653_4853839_d41d8cd98f.png)](http://itmages.ru/image/view/971951/d41d8cd9)
 [![Preferences Look and feel](http://storage3.static.itmages.ru/i/13/0406/s_1365229810_3352986_d41d8cd98f.png)](http://itmages.ru/image/view/971932/d41d8cd9)